The next Sub-Post Office Horizon scandal?

 What is the problem?

-Opening every email is a risk.
 One way to reduce that risk is to know who has sent it and assess whether or not we trust them.
 So how do we know who the sender is?
 Not by the sender name, that is for sure.
-Something purporting to come from Nat West bank or “SCREWFIX” (i.e. the tools and materials retailer) about your account or a competition may be from a different email if you click into it.
+Something purporting to come from a large trustworthy company, perhaps?
+Nat West bank or “SCREWFIX” (i.e. the tools and materials retailer) might mail you about your account or a competition.
+It may have come from from a different email domain if you click into it.
 SCREWFIX<dhlkjlj@zxyildgt .ru> is an example where you can see the “friendly name” “SCREWFIX” is completely different to the email domain name (the bit after the@-sign).
 See if you can spot this in the email below received as I looked for examples whilst writing this.

 So people send emails “spoofing” that they are someone else.
 Much spam is probably going out from your company name right now and causing damage to your reputation.
 This happens to every company after a while.
 So, how can we be even more sure of the sender?